Azure/ResourceModules/docs/wiki/Vision.md

 ### What is the intended deployment flow?

-In this section we'll take a deeper look into the fundamental flow of the platform.
+In this section we'll take a deeper look into the fundamental flow from source modules to target environments.

 First things first, we would work towards the deployment of our environments in 3 phases: